ehrjs2022/LTF-DELSTM/README.md

 # LTF-DELSTM
-SSL-DL
-Code accompanying the paper "Development of a Self-Supervised Deep Learning Framework for Chlorophyll-a Retrieval in Data-Scarce Inland Waters" submitted to Environmental Modelling & Software.
+Encoder-decoder-based forecasting framework for water quality prediction using environmental, meteorological, and hydrological data, designed to incorporate future known variables and account for the characteristics of individual data sources.

+This repository provides the source code to reproduce the results presented in the paper:

+> A Lightweight Multi-Horizon Forecasting Framework for Operational Water Quality Management in Reservoir Systems(On the > > > Review), Environmental Modelling & Software, 2026

 ## Authors
 Bongseok Jeong, Jihoon Shin, YoonKyung Cha